craig-jennings/lit-epic-spinners/README.md

   document.body.append(spinner);
 ```

-OR for a specific spinner
+or for a specific spinner

 ```js
   import 'lit-epic-spinners/dist/AtomSpinner.js';